LappalainenLab/spiromics-covid19-eqtl/eqtl/README.md

 ### Replication of eQTLs in GTEx and lookup analysis in eQTLGen Consortium

-Summary stats of eQTLs fron the GTEx v8 [GTEx Consortium 2020()]
+Summary stats of eQTLs fron the GTEx v8 ([GTEx Consortium 2020](https://doi.org/10.1126/science.aaz1776))

 * Available from the [GTEx Portal](https://gtexportal.org/home/)

-Summary stats of eQTLs from the eQTLGen Consortium [Võsa et al. 2018](https://doi.org/10.1101/447367)
+Summary stats of eQTLs from the eQTLGen Consortium ([Võsa et al. 2018](https://doi.org/10.1101/447367))

-* Available from the [website](https://www.eqtlgen.org/) of the eQTLGen COnsortium
+* Available from the [website](https://www.eqtlgen.org/) of the eQTLGen Consortium

 ```bash
 summary_replicate_spiromics_eqtls.Rmd